How to sue on a cat contract – an overview and some pointers

 - The seller/breeder says that the cat is a past CFA champion or has tested negative for HCM but fails to produce the papers and you accept this in good faith and act on it and buy the cat as a breeding cat.
 What has been said is not in the contract, however.
 This is likely to be an actionable misrepresentation and the contract rescinded (turned back to before the contract).
 Either that or the judge will decide that what was said is a term of the contract.
 In which case it will be a major breach and damages to the value of the cat be awarded to the buyer.

-Lastly, where there are express written terms they will supersede terms implied by statute.
-In Britain this would be terms implied by the Sale of Goods Act or an act that replaced it.
+Lastly, where there are express written terms, they will supersede terms implied by statute.
+In Britain this would be terms implied by the Sale of Goods Act or an act that replaced it (the Consumer Rights Act 2015).
 There will be similar terms that can be implied in the USA, I am sure.
 These extra terms can be useful if the contract provided by the breeder is deficient and this is not spotted by the buyer.
-In other words there may be a breach of implied terms and not written terms.
+In other words, there may be a breach of implied terms and not written terms.
 A seller may mention in the contract that the implied terms are not excluded.
-This post is not meant to be comprehensive but a taste of How to Sue on a Cat Contract.
+This post is not meant to be comprehensive.